thisisnitwit/GifRocket/README.md

 <br /><br />

 ##### Trigger Words
 Set the trigger words on which the command should be fired.
 You have to set `!gif,!sticker` in here.
-Every time you write `!gif` or `/sticker`, everything after that string will be pushed zu Giphy.
+Every time you write `!gif` or `!sticker`, everything after that string will be pushed zu Giphy.
 <br /><br />

 ##### URLs